 Remember when your car was a symbol of your independence?
-Having your own set of wheels meant having the freedom to go wherever and do whatever you wanted—well, within reason for a 16-year-old.
+Having your own set of wheels meant having the freedom to go wherever and do whatever you wanted.

 As an adult, your car is essential to everyday life.
 It gets you to work, your kids to school and your errands accomplished—all day, every day.
 But you probably don’t see your car as an emblem of your freedom anymore.
-In fact, with car payments at their highest point in history, your car may sometimes feel like an anchor weighing down your budget and keeping you from accomplishing important money goals.
+In fact, your car may sometimes feel like an anchor weighing down your budget and keeping you from reaching important money goals.

 Transportation Budget Breakdown

-Transportation is one of the first categories you need to budget for each month along with food, shelter/utilities and clothing.
-Line items in your transportation category include your car payment (if you have one), gas and oil changes, repairs and tires, auto insurance, license and taxes, and car replacement.
+Along with food, housing, utilities, and clothing, transportation is one of the first categories you should include in your budget each month.
+Line items in your transportation category include your car payment (if you have one), gas, oil changes, repairs and tires, auto insurance, license and taxes, and car replacement.

-Let’s play with some numbers to see how all this fits into the budget of a person with a $50,000 income.
-We’re using figures from Experian and AAA’s 2014 edition of “Your Driving Costs” based on person who owns a mid-size sedan and drives 10,000 miles a year.
-You can get a more accurate idea of your expenses by tracking your spending in these categories for a couple of months.
+Let’s play with some numbers to see what the total cost per year is for the average driver.
+We’re basing our rounded figures on AAA’s “Your Driving Costs” data for a medium-sized sedan driven 15,000 miles a year.² (You can get an even more accurate idea of your own expenses by tracking your spending in these categories for the next couple of months.)

 |Category||Per Month||Per Year|